 Over the last years, Rossi has taught at an undergraduate and postgraduate level at The Courtauld and worked for adult education institutions in London, and participated in the Princeton Prison Teaching Initiative.
 Since 2014, she has been co-organizing the research project Exploring Fourteenth-Century Art Across the Eastern and Western Christian World in collaboration with Dr Livia Lupi.
 In addition, together with Alice Sullivan, Rossi has developed the new initiative North of Byzantium, sponsored by the Mary Jaharis Center for Byzantine Art and Culture.
-Currently she is working towards the publication of a monograph based on her PhD thesis, focusing on the development and proliferation of Christ’s Miracle Cycle in monumental decoration between the years 1280-1330 in the Byzantine Empire and the Serbian territories.
+Currently she is working towards the publication of a monograph based on her PhD thesis, tentatively titled Christ’s Miracles in Monumental Art: Theological Debates and Court Culture in Late Byzantium.

-Rossi M.A., ‘The Miracle Cycle between Constantinople, Thessaloniki, and Mistra” in From Constantinople to the Frontier: the City and the Cities, eds.
-Nicholas Matheou, Theofili Kampianaki, Lorenzo Bondioli (Brill, 2016) 226-242
+“The Miracle Cycle between Constantinople, Thessaloniki, and Mistra” in From Constantinople to the Frontier: the City and the Cities, eds.
+Nicholas Matheou, Theofili Kampianaki, Lorenzo Bondioli (Brill, 2016) 226-242.

 Christ’s Miracle Cycle in Fourteenth-Century Multicultural Thessaloniki, 23rd International Congress of Byzantine Studies, Belgrade 22-27 August 2016